 How to check pump firmware (check for absence of PC Connect)¶

 The firmware version will briefly display after the initial count-up on a new battery insertion.
-After the pump has been on for awhile, you can check firmware version by using the Esc button on the pump and scroll all the way to the bottom of the screen messages using the down arrow on pump.
+After the pump has been on for a while, you can check the firmware version by using the Esc button on the pump and scroll all the way to the bottom of the screen messages using the down arrow on pump.

 If you have one of the above mentioned pumps, but it has buttons that do not work, use the instructions found on this Imgur photo album to repair your pump.
 This repair is quite straight-forward and easy.

 Why do I need a certain pump firmware?¶

 Due to changes in the firmware, the openaps tools are only able to function in-full on the above pump models.
 Security features were added after firmware v2.4 in the US that prevent making some remote adjustments via the decoded communications OpenAPS uses.